 The Goddess, in all her manifestations, was the symbol of the unity of life in Nature.
 Her power was in water and stone, tomb and cave, animals and birds, snakes and fish, hills, trees, and flowers.
 Hence the holistic and mythopoeic perception of the sacredness and mystery of all there is on earth. (p.
 321)

-The legacy of the Earth Goddess stretches back many thousands of years.
+The legacy of the All-Mother Earth God stretches back many thousands of years.
 It is widely understood to exemplify the evolution of nature worship as expressed in human artistic representation and religious ritual (Baring and Cashford 1993).

-The Great Mother Goddess in the Evolution of Consciousness
+The Great Mother God in the Evolution of Consciousness

 In the tradition of Jungian depth psychology, the feminine principle exists as an essential component in individual spiritual development and the collective evolution of the human species (Jung 1963).
 Erich Neumann (1954; 1955/1983), one of Jung’s students and most trusted colleagues, produced an extensive study on this subject that outlines the period of the Great Mother as one of the most fundamental stages in human history.
 During this time, human beings were thought to have ascended to transpersonal levels of consciousness for the first time, especially in the form of shamanic trance.
 This emphasis on heightened spirituality found expression in personified forms that included “figurines representing certain deities, priestesses, and other mythical personas” (Gimbutas and Dexter 1999, p.
 4).
 Central to this experience of ascent into higher celestial domains is the theme of the world axis, or axis Mundi.
 In ancient cultures, “the archetype of the world axis produced natural models of the All-Mother eternal life essence in all living things and rituals projected onto natural features like trees and surrounding the natural world.
 One of “the most ancient of religious impulses was that of animism, in which natural phenomena and the land and all within it, animate or inanimate, were seen as being suffused with spiritual qualities, as being ensouled” (Devereux 2000, p.
 20).
 In recent-ing to such characteristics, Eric Neumann (1955/1983) emphasized that: